-Chicago is an amazing city to visit with a family, but it is especially cool for teens.
-Teenagers will enjoy the variety of things to see and do from Broadway shows to high speed boat tours on Lake Michigan.
+Chicago is an amazing city to visit with a family, but it is a great place for teens.
+Teenagers will enjoy the variety of things to see and do from Broadway shows to high speed boat tours on Lake Michigan to shopping on the Magnificent Mile.
 No matter their interests, there’s sure to be something they all like.
-Here are some of our favorite fun things to do in Chicago with teens.
+Here are some of our favorite things to do in Chicago with teens.

-11 Fun Things to Do in Chicago with Teens
+17 Awesome Things to Do in Chicago for Teens

 1. Get your STEM on at the Museum of Science and Industry (MSI)

 The Museum of Science and Industry was built in 1893 for Chicago’s World Fair, and today is home to an abundant collection of artifacts.
 There are thousands of interactive exhibits with everything from history to the human body.

 Teens will love the World War II era submarine (U-505), a re-created coal mine, and a massive indoor tornado, but those are only a few of the highlights.
 It’s a fun place to spend the day in Chicago with teens.